Greyton Brew Run

 Where is Greyton?

-Seriously?
-You’ve never been here?
 We’re 140km from CT along the N2 – travel towards Arniston but head left on the R406 just before Caledon.
 Our dorpie is 32km from the turnoff.
 Watch out for the donkeys between Genadendal and Greyton - the speed limit is 80km for a good reason!
 Allow (conservatively) 2 hours travel time from Cape Town.

-Greyton has some pretty lekker accommodation – check out the following links or simply google away –looooadds on offer:
+Greyton has some superb accommodation for all bank balances – check out the following links or simply google away –looooadds on offer:

-If you need any further info please call Gemma 0825689990 – I’ll do my best to answer your questions.
+If you need any further info please call Neil 0832531663 – I’ll do my best to answer your questions.